-The Company's financial instruments consist mainly of due from related parties, trade and other receivables, cash and bank balances, due to a bank, due to related parties and trade and other payables.
+The Company's financial instruments consist mainly of due from related parties, trade and other receivables (except prepaid expenses and advances), cash and bank balances, borrowings, due to related parties and trade and other payables (except advances, accrued expenses, and provisions).

 The Company's financial risk management programme focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects of the financial performance.
 Under the Company's risk management programme, management identifies and documents key risks and sets out policies and procedures required to mitigate these risks.
-No changes were made in the risk management objectives and policies for the years ended 31 March 2020 and 2019.
+No changes were made in the risk management objectives and policies for the year ended 31 March 2021 and 2020.
 The identified key risks are: